Sunday, November 1, 2009

 As Salam Alaikum!

-Continuing on the topic of how best to make our Ibadat khalis (pure) for Allah SWT, through this article I would like to briefly present how preparation is the most important aspect.
+Continuing on the topic of how best to make our Ibadat KHALIS (pure) for Allah SWT, through this article I would like to briefly present how preparation is the most important aspect.

 In our day to day life, we always try to be at our best behavior but we are more particular when we have to meet someone really important.
 We try and prepare ourselves as best as possible.
 We try to ensure that we are thorough with our answers and are aware of whom we are meeting.
-We remind ourselves again and again that we need to be careful with how we are going to behave, how we are going to perform and how we are going to say and what we are going to say.
-We know that our small mistake can be really questioned and has the potential of spoiling our chances of recognition or reward or whatever we are expecting.
+We remind ourselves again and again that we need to be careful with how we are going to behave, how we are going to perform and how and what we are going to say.
+We know that our small mistake can be really questioned and carry the potential of spoiling our chances of recognition or reward or whatever we are expecting.
 Similar is the case when we are going to face any interview.
 This is how we behave when we have to present ourselves in front of a mortal boss, dignitary, potential employer or some VVIP.

 Proper prayer of a Momin is that prayer where he is able to see Allah SWT and if that is not possible then at least he has to be aware that Allah is watching him.
 Here again the kind of Salat which will give us the sweetness, satisfaction and is counted as our vehicle for redemption is only possible once we have done Tark e Duniya the way Prophet Mohammed SAWS and Imam Mahdi Maoud AS has shown us through their own personal example and taught us to do.
 But we, even before we do Tark e Duniya, can try and perform Salat in the best possible way.
 And that is to prepare properly whenever we are going to perform our Salat.
 How?